Universal Quantum Computation via Superposed Orders of Single-Qubit Gates: Introduction

-It must be noted, though, that the possibilities enabled by the superposition of orders of quantum operations can be exploited within the quantum computing domain as well \cite{ChiDarPerVal-09, ChiDarPer-13}.
+The possibilities enabled by the superposition of orders of quantum operations can be exploited within the quantum computing domain as well \cite{ChiDarPerVal-09, ChiDarPer-13}.
 Specifically, it is possible to relax the (traditional) assumption underlying quantum computation, i.e., quantum gates applied in a well-defined causal order only \cite{Wechs2021}.
 By doing this, a novel and more-general computing framework arises, which has been applied to a number of problems, both theoretically \cite{ChiDarPerVal-09,ColDarFac-12,ChiDarPer-13,Araujo2014,TadNerAol-19,RenBru-22,EscDelWal-23,LiuMenSon-23} and experimentally \cite{ProMoqAra-15, Taddei2021}.

 In this context, we address a fundamental question arising with quantum computing, namely, whether superposed orders of quantum operations can constitute a novel paradigm for \textit{universal quantum computing}.